raspberrypilearning/infrared-bird-box/worksheet.md

 The Pi Camera Module has a focal length of about 50 cm and a depth of field of 50 cm to infinity.
 This means that objects will only appear in focus if they’re at least 50 cm away from the lens of the camera.
 If objects are closer, then they will be blurry and out of focus.
 The Gardman bird box is about 18 cm high on the inside; therefore we know that if the camera is stuck to the inside of the roof, all objects are going to be 18 cm or closer.
 If we want them to be in focus, then the camera focal length will need to be reduced.

-As an experiment, try putting some car keys into the bird box and, with the roof open (remove the screw), hold the camera at the approximate height of the roof and look at the camera preview.
+As an experiment, try putting some keys into the bird box and, with the roof open (remove the screw), hold the camera at the approximate height of the roof and look at the camera preview.
 The keys will probably not be in focus.
 Use the following command to start the camera preview:

 ```bash
 raspivid -t 0